TanStack/query/docs/src/pages/reference/QueryClient.md

 setQueryData(queryKey, newData)
 ```

+If the value is `undefined`, the query data is not updated.

 **Using an updater function**

 For convenience in syntax, you can also pass an updater function which receives the current data value and returns the new one: